School of Music

 Vox Animae

-This treble (SSAA) chamber group is open to any student at DePauw regardless of major, but requires an audition to participate.
-In rigorous rehearsals, students learn repertoire of every level and of different eras, genres, and cultures, which facilitates the development of skills necessary in becoming and advanced choral singer and musician.
-A semester typically includes several joint performances with other choirs and ensembles of the School of Music.
+This SA chamber vocal ensemble is open to any student at DePauw regardless of major, but requires an audition to participate.
+In rigorous rehearsals, students learn repertoire of every level and of different eras, genres, and cultures, which facilitates the development of skills necessary in becoming an advanced choral singer and musician.
+A semester typically includes several joint performances with other choirs and ensembles of the Institute of Music.
 This group also serves as a musical ambassador of the university for special occasions on and off campus.

 MUS 277